pabroux/stargazer/README.md

 > - A FastAPI container, listening on port 8000;
 > - A Nginx container, listening on port 80.
 >
-> The Nginx server is used to proxy the requests to the FastAPI container.
+> The Nginx server is used to proxy the requests to the FastAPI container, the Stargazer app.
 It caches responses that was generated with the help of GitHub API.

 > [!TIP]
 > Don't want to use Docker?